 In recent years, many news reports across the United States have touted the many reasons for attempting to avoid the probate process.
 They report that the process can be costly, time-consuming and frustrating.
 However, as discussed elsewhere on our site, Texas is unique to most states.
 With the option for an independent probate administration, the cost and frustration associated with probate in most other states is completely avoided.

-In spite of the ease of the Texas probate process, many Texans have become convinced that they should attempt to avoid probate at all costs.
+Despite the ease of the Texas probate process, many Texans have become convinced that they should attempt to avoid probate at all costs.
 In that effort, they have been advised that creating bank accounts as “joint tenants with rights of survivorship” or “payable on death” accounts is the best method of avoiding problems at death.
-Conversely, others have created Revocable Living Trusts as a method of avoid probate.
+Conversely, others have created Revocable Living Trusts as a method of avoiding probate.

 Unfortunately, both of these methods create costly pitfalls for the unwary.

 Joint Tenants with Rights of Survivorship - What it Means